Happy New Year to you all.

 Prune grape vines

 Optimum time for pruning is now.
-Pruning later in winter runs the risk of the vine bleeding sap, as it begins to rise.
+Pruning in late winter runs the risk of the vine bleeding sap, as it begins to rise at the end of winter.

 For guyots, prune out all last year’s long growth growing upwards from the top of the ‘T’ shaped framework.
 Prune this growth back to just one or two buds.
 Prune out any other unwanted growth below to maintain the basic ‘T’ shape.